Dijji/XstReader/README.md

    `<Outlook file name>`
       The full name of the .pst or .ost file from which to export

+To run the portable version, open a command line and run:

+dotnet XstPortableExport.dll `<options as above>`

 ## Installation

 To install a binary: